Chart Color Schemes

 AreaSearch analysis of residential development drivers sees City Beach recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis shows City Beach had around 23 new homes approved annually.
-From FY-21 to FY-25, approximately 118 homes were approved, with 5 more in FY-26 so far.
-Each dwelling built gained an average of 2.5 new residents over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows City Beach had approximately 23 new homes approved annually.
+Between FY-21 and FY-25, around 118 homes were approved, with 8 more in FY-26 so far.
+Each dwelling built over these years brought an average of 2.5 new residents.

-New homes are valued at around $2,731,000 on average, indicating a focus on premium developments.
-This year, City Beach has registered $977,000 in commercial approvals.
-Compared to Greater Perth and nationally, City Beach has lower new dwelling approval rates per person, reflecting market maturity and possible development constraints.
-Recent building activity comprises entirely detached dwellings, maintaining the area's low-density character.
+New homes are valued at about $2,731,000 on average, indicating a focus on the premium market.
+This year, City Beach has registered $977,000 in commercial approvals, suggesting a residential dominance.
+Compared to Greater Perth, City Beach has around two-thirds the rate of new dwelling approvals per person and ranks at the 48th percentile nationally, implying limited buyer choice.
+Recent building activity consists solely of detached dwellings, maintaining City Beach's low-density character with family homes being popular choices.

-The estimated population per dwelling approval is 344 people.
-By 2041, City Beach is forecast to gain 574 residents.
-Current development patterns suggest new housing supply should meet demand, facilitating potential population growth beyond projections.
+The area has an estimated 344 people per dwelling approval.
+By 2041, City Beach is projected to gain 324 residents.
+Current development patterns suggest new housing supply should meet demand, creating favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development